-5.3.2.1 Capacitively coupled coplanar waveguide
+5.3.2.1 Capacitively loaded coplanar waveguide

 To achieve wide RF bands (an upper to lower frequency ratio of 1.3 or greater) without mechanical tuning, a fully integrated (MMIC) mixer design is required.
-The resulting "drop in' mixer chips are relatively easy to mount in blocks in which they are coupled to RF and LO waveguides.
+The resulting "drop in" mixer chips are relatively easy to mount in blocks in which they are coupled to RF and LO waveguides.
 Conventional microstrip MMIC technology is difficult to use above ~100 GHz because of the very thin substrates necessary to prevent coupling to unwanted substrate modes.
 The use of coplanar waveguide (CPW) circuits allows a thick substrate, but is prone to odd-mode resonances excited by bends or near-by obstacles, and has poor isolation between adjacent lines.
-CPW also requires inconveniently narrow gaps when a substrate of low dielectric constant is used.
+CPW also requires inconveniently narrow gaps when a substrate of low dielectric constant (such as quartz) is used.
 To overcome these difficulties, we have developed capacitively loaded coplanar waveguide (CLCPW), a CPW with periodic capacitive bridges.
-The bridges are grounded at the ends, thus suppressing the odd mode, but they also add a substantial capacitance per unit length to the CPW, which allows desirable characteristic impedance levels to be obtained with convenient dimensions.
-Figure 5.3.2 shows a 200-300 GHz quadrature hybrid composed of CLCPW with periodic capacitive bridges.
+The bridges are grounded at the ends, thus suppressing the odd CPW mode, but they also add a substantial capacitance per unit length to the CPW, which allows a desirable range of characteristic impedances to be obtained with convenient dimensions.
+Figure 5.3.2 shows a 200-300 GHz quadrature hybrid using CLCPW.

 Figure 5.3.2.
 A 200-300 GHz quadrature hybrid using capacitively loaded coplanar waveguide (CLCPW).
 The bridges are 4 microns wide, and are connected to the ground plane at their ends.
 The fourth port (lower left) has a built-in matched termination.
-The substrate is 0.0035" fused quartz.
+The substrate is 0.0035'' fused quartz.

-5.3.2.2 Sideband separating mixer
+5.3.2.2 Sideband separating mixers